How can we help you today?

 • You can even forward your domain to a social media account so that when people type in your online address, domain forwarding redirects visitors to your Facebook or X accounts.

-• It also includes accessibility options that allow you to edit your redirects to point to a different web address.
+• It also includes accessibility options when you set up domain forwarding that let you edit your redirects based on DNS records to point to a different web address.

 Why use domain forwarding?

-Web forwarding improves your website’s visibility, addresses user errors like typos and misspellings, and provides value to both domain owners and website visitors.
+Domain forwarding affects your website’s visibility, addresses user errors like typos and misspellings, and provides value to both domain owners and website visitors.
+You can direct user errors and misinputs to the same site as your brand’s URL.

 Here are some benefits you can expect when you practice domain forwarding.